JHeisler/WeatherStation/README.md

 Runs the server to serve the webpage

 Using apache, index.html replaces their standard index.html and add /static/ to the same folder.
-Currently cannot get 'localhost' to work with the index.html so currently need to change ip to raspberry pi's ip.

 **Server Program**